vitalii314/SpringMVCForm/readme.txt

-To run the application using mvn spring-boot:run. then visit http://localhost:8080/greeting
+To run the application use mvn spring-boot:run. then visit http://localhost:8080/greeting

 Or you can build the JAR file with mvn clean package and run the JAR by typing: